Heading to the gym after work for a quick workout? Out for a morning walk with the dogs? Being active is good for physical and mental health.

 In the Evening

-If you exercise after work, plan to eat lunch 3 to 4 hours before your workout.
+If you exercise after work, plan to eat lunch 3 to 4 hours before physical activity.
 Good choices include a grilled chicken salad, a grilled cheese sandwich with a cup of tomato soup, or a turkey sub with baked chips.
 A healthy lunch will provide enough calories to sustain a late afternoon workout, but give yourself a little energy boost 15 to 30 minutes before your workout by eating a banana, orange slices or a handful of grapes, along with a cup of water.
-When it comes to hydration, water is a good choice for exercise lasting less than an hour, but consider a sports drink if you are exercising for more than an hour at a higher intensity.
-If you are working out for more than an hour in a hot, humid climate, be sure to stay hydrated with 3 to 8 ounces of a sports drink every 15 to 20 minutes.
+When it comes to hydration, water is a good choice for exercise lasting less than an hour.
+Consider a sports drink if you are exercising for more than an hour at a higher intensity.

-Try not to fall into the cycle of skipping breakfast, eating a light lunch and, then, exercising after work with little fuel on board.
-With this scenario, you are more likely to overeat after your workout because you are so hungry from not eating enough during the day.
-Another mental trap is rewarding a good workout with high-calorie or fatty foods.
-Rewarding your workout with food and high-calorie fluids will undo your efforts in the gym; instead, treat yourself to a new pair of sneakers for a job well done.
+Try not to fall into the cycle of skipping breakfast, eating a light lunch and then exercising after work with little fuel on board.
+With this scenario, you may be more likely to overeat after your workout because you are so hungry from not eating enough during the day.